-Even if the Tomcat plugin is not configured, Monitoring will discover Tomcat services as a webserver.
+Even if the Tomcat plugin is not configured, Stackdriver Monitoring discovers Tomcat services as a web server.

 The services discovered are displayed on the Tomcat Services page in the Resources menu.
 After you install the monitoring agent and configure the Tomcat plugin on your instances, Monitoring populates the Tomcat Services page with inventory and metrics.

 use the following instructions to configure the Tomcat plugin on your instances.

 The Tomcat plugin requires version 5.5.0-257 or later of the monitoring agent.
 To update the agent, see Upgrading the agent.